alphagov/fourth-wall/README.markdown

 To load repositories from a team on an enterprise instance you must prefix the hostname to the team url parameter as with the token `<hostname>_team` (or `<hostname>_team[]` for multiple teams).

+## Examples

+* A simple list of repos for the [Performance Platform team](https://gist.github.com/abersager/6449384)
+* A list of repos and custom CSS for the [Mainstream team](https://gist.github.com/norm/7248264)
+* A list of repos, custom CSS and users for the [Core team](https://gist.github.com/issyl0/70cf0c8f3d0b1ccd2f6e)